Jonas & Welsch - Lititgation Support, Finance, EconomicsDocuments Documents Contact Us

 * * * * *

-We consulted with defendant's counsel in the evaluation of plaintiff's expert's claim of losses resulting from a wrongful termination.
+We consulted with defendant's attorney in the evaluation of plaintiff's expert's claim of losses resulting from a wrongful termination.
 The expert's report concerning this federal government employee adopted methods and assumptions we found inappropriate for government workers.
 We also provided a quantitative assessment of the report of the defendant's employability expert.

 * * * * *

-We assisted plaintiff's counsel in measuring the economic and financial impact of a wrongful termination on an experienced financial services consultant.
+We assisted plaintiff's attorney in measuring the economic and financial impact of a wrongful termination on an experienced financial services consultant.
 Our assessment included loss of partnership compensation including performance incentive participation and retirement pension.
 In addition, we provided a post-judgment analysis of the negative tax consequence.

 * * * * *

-We assisted a matrimonial attorney in determining the earnings capacity of a spouse trained and employed as an attorney.
+We assisted a matrimonial attorney is determining the earnings capacity of a spouse trained and employed as an attorney.
 Our analysis and testimony considered the education, experience and background of the spouse in determining is full time earnings potential.

 * * * * *

-We assisted plaintiff's counsel in measuring the losses resulting from the wrongful termination of a senior municipal executive.
+We assisted plaintiff's attorney in measuring the losses resulting from the wrongful termination of a senior municipal executive.
 Our assessment included loss of salary, medical benefits and retirement pension.
 The analysis of retirement benefits included a model of the state's pension system under alternative retirement assumptions.